MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Get started with common operators

-Let's learn some common query operators using the `StormEvents` table.
+In this section, you'll learn some common query operators using the `StormEvents` table.
 These operators are key to understanding KQL and will be used in many of your queries.

 ### count